-A desk-based study and walkover survey have been carried out in order to identify heritage assets that may be affected by the proposed development.
+A desk-based study and walkover survey were undertaken in order to identify heritage assets that may be affected by the proposed development.
 These studies have also informed an assessment of the potential for currently unknown archaeological remains to survive within the proposed development area.

 There are no recorded heritage assets within the proposed development area.
-It is considered that the proposed development lies in an area of low archaeological potential.
+The quarrying of much of the proposed development area has effectively sterilised the area of the potential for archaeological remains.
+It is considered that the unquarried area of the proposed development lies in an area of low archaeological potential.
 Potential construction impacts will be mitigated through a programme of archaeological works, to be agreed with Shetland Regional Archaeological Service.